 — Ted Closson, ‘09

 UMA Art students are afforded the freedom and support to evolve their own creative potential.
-Students complete the art foundations, and then progress into a specific art concentration area.
+Students complete the art foundations, and then have the opportunity to progress into an area of interest.

 - Art History

 - Electronic Arts